mcgarc/USP/README.md

-# Untitled wire simulation project
+# Untitled particle simulation project

 A simple Python 3 simulation of particles trapped by current-carrying wires.